First Aid Posts and Primary Health Clinics

 FAPs and PHCs

-Since 1999, EMERGENCY has established a network of over 40 FAPs and PHCs throughout the country.
-Local colleagues (trained by EMERGENCY) work alongside our international staff to provide primary healthcare and first aid.
-Patients suffering from serious conditions or injuries are stabilised and subsequently transferred to EMERGENCY hospitals by an ambulance service which operates 24/7.
+Since 1999, EMERGENCY has established a network of over 40 FAPs and PHCs throughout Afghanistan, providing routine health checks and essential first aid services.
+Patients suffering from serious conditions or injuries are stabilised and subsequently transferred to EMERGENCY hospitals by an ambulance service which operates 24 hours a day, 7 days a week.

 Over the years we have developed this network following the map of the conflict.
-First aid care is crucial, especially in a difficult terrain like Afghanistan, with rough roads and isolated districts far from health facilities.
+First aid care is crucial, since people isolated districts may struggle to organise or pay for transport over the rough terrain.

 Points of reference for local communities

 We built the first FAPs in small isolated villages or mountain passes in heavily mined areas.
-The network has then expanded over the years – at the request of local communities who are turning to us to have a medical and health point of reference in their village – to today include more than 40 locations:
+The network has expanded over the years — at the request of local communities who are turning to us to have a medical and health point of reference in their villages – and today our FAPs and PHCs range from assisting small villages in the Panjshir Valley to vulnerable populations in the heart of Kabul.

-At a time when the public health system is under pressure for the economic and financial crisis – some difficulties persist in the regular payment of salaries to staff employed in the public health system and in the procurement of materials needed for health care activities – the presence of our FAPs is increasingly important.
+At a time when the public health system is under pressure due to the economic crisis and a lack of skilled healthcare workers and medical technicians, the presence of our FAP/PHC network is increasingly important.

-EMERGENCY’s First Aid Posts and Primary Health Clinics are funded by the European Union
+EMERGENCY’s Kabul and Lashkar-Gah First Aid Posts are funded by the European Union Civil Protection and Humanitarian Aid

 Provide healthcare where there is none